ming-suhi/djs-commando/README.md

 Require the needed command class from `@ming-suhi/djs-commando`.
-Command options include `Subcommand`, `SubcommandGroup`, `StringField`, `IntegerField`, `BooleanField`, `UserField`, `ChannelField`, `RoleField`, `MentionableField`, and `NumberField`.
+Command options include `Subcommand`, `SubcommandGroup`, `StringField`, `IntegerField`, `BooleanField`, `UserField`, `ChannelField`, `RoleField`, `MentionableField`, `NumberField`, and `AttachmentField`.
 Create a new instance of the chosen class and pass it inside an array as an argument to it's parent's constructor.

 ```js
 const { StringField } = require('@ming-suhi/djs-commando');